tca19/programming-notes/ch08-unix/ch08-notes.md

 space.

 When a user requests a free space, first _large enough_ free block in the list is used.
-It is split in two parts : one is unlinked from list and returned, the other (remaining free space of the block) stays in linked list, but its size is reduced.
+It is split in two parts : one is unlinked from list and returned to user, the other (remaining free space of the block) stays in linked list, but its size is reduced.
 If no large enough block exists, `malloc()` asks the OS for another large chunk of memory.

+Asking the OS for memory **is expensive**, better to asks for one large chunk rather than multiple small ones.
+The UNIX system calls `sbrk(n)` returns a void pointer to `n` bytes of storage.